Americans for Prosperity: Other policy advocacy

 AFP opposes consideration of race and economic class in the assignment of students to schools.
-According to AFP's North Carolina state director, in 2009 AFP did voter education and supplied volunteers in school board-elections in Wake County, North Carolina.
-Wake County includes the state capital, Raleigh, and has the 18th largest school district in the US.
-AFP supported a slate of candidates that opposed desegregation busing, which AFP has called "forced busing."
-AFP ran phone banks and canvassed in another school board election in Kenosha, Wisconsin, in 2014.
-AFP helped organize rallies in favor of virtual and charter schools.
+According to the group's North Carolina state director, in 2009 the AFP ran voter education courses and supplied volunteers in school board-elections in Wake County, North Carolina.
+Wake County includes the state capital, Raleigh, and has the 18th-largest school district.
+AFP supported candidates who opposed desegregation busing, which AFP has called "forced busing".
+The group ran phone banks and canvassed in another school board election in Kenosha, Wisconsin, in 2014.
+It also helped organize rallies in favor of virtual and charter schools.

 AFP is a member of the Internet Freedom Coalition, which opposes net neutrality.
-AFP's vice president for policy Phil Kerpen chaired the Coalition.
+AFP's vice president for policy Phil Kerpen chaired the coalition.
 AFP supported January 2014's federal appeals court ruling against the Federal Communications Commission's authority to enforce net neutrality.
-AFP urged Congress to legislatively pre-empt regulation of the internet.
+AFP urged Congress to legislatively preempt regulation of the internet.

-In 2016, AFP sponsored the "Grassroots Leadership Academy", a training program designed to help build a conservative movement in response to the rise of Trumpism.
-In February 2023, the group hardened its stance against the former president, saying it would work to support a Republican presidential nominee other than Trump and that “we need to turn the page on the past.”
+In 2016, AFP sponsored the Grassroots Leadership Academy, a training program designed to help build a conservative movement in response to the rise of Trumpism.
+In February 2023, the group hardened its stance against Trump, saying it would work to support a different Republican presidential nominee and that "we need to turn the page on the past".

+APF also backs Concerned Veterans for America (CVA), which advocates for greater outsourcing of health care from the U.S. Department of Veterans Affairs.
+In 2016, CVA was placed in a group with other AFP projects, including the Latino front group Libre Initiative and the youth front group Generation Opportunity.

+After Trump's 2024 reelection, the AFP announced a $20 million campaign to try to extend the tax cuts he introduced during his first term.
+This was part of a "herculean undertaking" to support deeper tax cuts and an "unwinding [of] as many of the growth and innovation killing regulations as possible".

 Annual events

-In 2007, AFP began hosting a yearly Defending the American Dream Summit, now the second-largest annual gathering of conservatives in Washington, D.C.
-In conjunction with the July 2008 Netroots Nation conference in Austin, Texas, AFP hosted RightOnline, a conference of conservative bloggers and activists that aimed to develop conservative social media strategies, which become an annual event.
+In 2007, AFP began hosting a yearly Defending the American Dream Summit, which was for a time the second-largest annual gathering of conservatives in Washington, D.C.
+In conjunction with the July 2008 Netroots Nation conference in Austin, Texas, AFP hosted RightOnline, a conference of conservative bloggers and activists that aimed to develop conservative social media strategies, which became an annual event.